 Don’t get on my case – I don’t know why.

-Staring out into the ten gates of Sernog, faceted by a tawdry seven billion demons, the great face of the realm’s demon lord manifests in a sick explosion of rock-and-roll and fire.
+Staring out into the ten gates of Sernog, faceted by a tawdry seven billion demons, the great face of the realm’s devil lord manifests in a sick explosion of rock-and-roll and fire.

 “Overlord Chaos,” he addresses, a chorus of accompanying electric guitars wailing madly in the background.